egrm/raylib-gol/readme.md

 ## Features

-Shortcuts are QWERTY-based regaldless of the layout.
+Shortcuts are QWERTY-based regardless of the layout.

 - hold left mouse button and drag to draw
 - hold SPACE to progress through generations